Sayantan-dev1003/RecursionVisualizer/README.md

 ## Features

 * **Interactive Recursion Visualization:**
-    * **Call Stack:** Visually observe how function calls are pushed onto and popped from the call stack during execution (for Factorial and Fibonacci).
+    * **Call Stack:** Visually observe how function calls are pushed onto and popped from the call stack during execution (for Factorial, Fibonacci and Permutations).
     * **Event Log:** A chronological log of every function call, return, and specific actions (like disk moves in Tower of Hanoi).
 * **Step-by-Step Playback Controls:**
     * `Run`: Starts the visualization.
     * `Play/Pause`: Control the automatic animation playback.
     * `Previous/Next`: Manually step through the visualization one event at a time.
-* **Dynamic Code Display:** View the source code for each problem in different programming languages (e.g., JavaScript).
+* **Dynamic Code Display:** View the source code for each problem in different programming languages (JavaScript, TypeScript, Python, Java, C++).
 * **Contextual Problem Descriptions:** Detailed explanations of each recursive problem, including mathematical formulas, examples, and constraints.
-* **Interactive Input:** Users can provide custom input values for problems (e.g., `n` for Factorial/Fibonacci, number of disks for Tower of Hanoi).
+* **Interactive Input:** Users can provide custom input values for problems (e.g., `n` for Factorial/Fibonacci, number of disks for Tower of Hanoi, string for permutations).
 * **Enhanced User Experience with Tooltips:** Hover over code sections (general explanation), visualization elements (stack frames, log entries), and control buttons for contextual information.
 * **Responsive Design:** Optimized for viewing on various screen sizes, from desktop to mobile.